famsf/insights/src/la-prose.md

           - template: "@molecules/Picture/PictureWithCaption.html.twig"
             caption:
               id: c4p2-caption-1
-              brief: "Paper conservator Victoria Binder used a microscope to analyze the fiber composition of the copy of <em>La prose</em> in the Logan Collection at the Legion of Honor"
+              brief: "Paper conservator Victoria Binder used a microscope to analyze the fiber composition of the copy of <em>La prose</em> in the Logan Collection at the Legion of Honor."
               text: 'Sonia Delaunay-Terk, detail from <em>La prose du Transsibérien et de la Petite Jehanne de France</em> by Blaise Cendrars, 1913.
 Illustrated book with pochoir, case: 80 x 17 in.
 (203.2 x 43.2 cm).
 Fine Arts Museums of San Francisco, Gift of the Reva and David Logan Foundation, 2016.15.4.1'
             picture:
               srcset: